tanjieling0/tp/docs/UserGuide.md

 </section>

 # Future Implementations
+The NetConnect team is working on new features and fixes for you, but they are unfortunately unavailable in this current implementation.
+We intend to have future fixes for these occurences below!

+1. When invoking showrelated on a id that does not exist, the error message will be `Contact not found` instead of `0 persons listed`.

 ## Truncate text in GUI
 Current implementation of NetConnect GUI is able to accommodate input of approximately 120 characters for the profile fields (name, tags, etc.) in fullscreen mode.
 Additional text are represented by ellipsis.
 Future implementations will include a feature to truncate text responsively according to the screen size in the GUI to prevent overflow.